-1. I am a shareholder and managing director of the Company.
+1. I am a shareholder and managing director.
 I have been involved since the business was formed in 2008.
 I have known the locality and sites used by the company and the land to be compulsorily acquired or used since 1985.